Investment Income That Requires Tax Reporting (2025/26)

 Company dividends, investment trust distributions, foreign dividends

 Important: HMRC treats crypto as assets, not currency.
-Every disposal (sale, trade, gift) is a taxable event.
+Every disposal (sale, trade, gift) is a taxable event for 2025/26.

 Taxable Events